MapTestGame/MapCode/1.0/Specification.md

 String
 ------
 A string is a length (in number of characters/codepoints, not bytes), followed by the string data.
-All strings must be UTF-8 encoded.
+All strings MUST be UTF-8 encoded.
 Strings may contain embed NULs.

 Example: